 VEON issues supplemental Practice Statement Letter

-/EIN News/ -- Amsterdam, Netherlands, 9 December 2022 21:15 CET: VEON Ltd. (Nasdaq: VEON, Euronext Amsterdam: VEON) (“VEON” or, together with its subsidiaries, the “Group”), a global digital operator that provides converged connectivity and online services, and its subsidiary VEON Holdings B.V. (the “Company”) refer to the announcement dated 24 November 2022 relating to the launch of the Company’s proposed scheme of arrangement (the “Scheme”) in respect of the 5.95% notes due February 2023 and 7.25% notes due April 2023 issued by the Company (together, the “2023 Notes”) and the issuance of the Practice Statement Letter on the same date (the “Initial Practice Statement Letter”).
-The Company has today issued a supplemental Practice Statement Letter in connection with the Scheme (the “Supplemental Practice Statement Letter”).
+Amsterdam, Netherlands, 9 December 2022 21:15 CET: VEON Ltd. VEONVEON)) ("VEON" or, together with its subsidiaries, the "Group"), a global digital operator that provides converged connectivity and online services, and its subsidiary VEON Holdings B.V. (the "Company") refer to the announcement dated 24 November 2022 relating to the launch of the Company's proposed scheme of arrangement (the "Scheme") in respect of the 5.95% notes due February 2023 and 7.25% notes due April 2023 issued by the Company (together, the "2023 Notes") and the issuance of the Practice Statement Letter on the same date (the "Initial Practice Statement Letter").
+The Company has today issued a supplemental Practice Statement Letter in connection with the Scheme (the "Supplemental Practice Statement Letter").

 Capitalised terms used but not otherwise defined herein shall have the meaning given to them in the Initial Practice Statement Letter, which is available via the Scheme Website at https://deals.is.kroll.com/veon.